pankti-m/PythonPlayground/README.md

-# PythonPlayground
+# Python-ML-Playground
-Python Exercises

-This repository contains my coding exercises for getting familiar with Python.
+This repository contains my coding exercises for getting familiar with Python and Machine Learning.
+Please note that several exercises were completed using online tutorials and are not my original work.